-- 1. Workers shall maintain at least six feet (6' 0") of social distance separation at all times.
-This shall include not only during direct work activities but also during breaks, check-ins and person to person communication events, such as job walks, inspections, client visits, etc.. - 2.
+- 4.4.1.
+Workers shall maintain at least six feet (6' 0") of social distance separation at all times.
+This shall include not only during direct work activities but also during breaks, check-ins and person to person communication events, such as job walks, inspections, client visits, etc.. - 4.4.2.
 When a task requires workers to work within 6' of each other, it must be address in their PTP steps taken to reduce exposure as much as possible.
-Employees working within 6' for more than 15 minutes in a 24 hour time period shall wear N95 or KN 95. - 3.
-Break areasshall be reviewed, with chairs and or tables removed and rearranged, to ensure social distancing measures are in place.
-Additional break areas may be required. - 4.
-When taking direction from or communicating with other personnel social distancing shall always be maintained unless it is an emergency. - 5.
-All choke points such as hallways, doorways, entry points, hand wash stations, bathrooms, elevators, manlifts, mobile food service, etc. are considered high risk areas and social distancing shall be practiced. - 6.
+(WA Requirement) Employees working within 6' for more than 10 minutes multiple times per hour shall wear N95 or KN 95. - 4.4.3.
+Break rooms shall be reviewed, with chairs and or tables removed and rearranged, to ensure social distancing measures are in place.
+Additional break areas may be required. - 4.4.4.
+When taking direction from or communicating with other personnel social distancing shall always be maintained unless it is an emergency. - 4.4.5.
+All choke points such as hallways, doorways, entry points, hand wash stations, bathrooms, elevators, manlifts, mobile food service, etc. are considered high risk areas and social distancing shall be practiced. - 4.4.6.
 Personnel involved operating and disinfecting man-hoists/elevators shall wear a N95/KN95 mask and nitrile gloves.

+4.4.7.
 Best Practice:

-- Highlight markers on the ground and/or signage, etc. - When negative air machine placed in elevators a minimum of 3-foot social distance must be maintained. - Negative air machines in office trailers
+- 4.4.7.1.
+Highlight markers on the ground and/or signage, etc. - 4.4.7.2.
+When negative air machine placed in elevators a minimum of 3-foot social distance must be maintained. - 4.4.7.3.
+Negative air machines in office trailers